If you search Google for diets for fat loss, you will find lots of results, the problem is, will you find the ideal diet for you?

 Fats, or lipids, are essential molecules and should not be ignored, even in a fat loss plan.

-This macronutrient plays a very important role at the hormonal level, and is essential in the process of testosterone production.
+This macronutrient plays a very important role at the hormonal level, and is essential in the testosterone production process.

-Fat is the nutrient with the highest caloric density, i.e. while carbohydrates and proteins contain 4 calories per gram, fats contain 9 calories, so we should pay attention to their consumption.
+Fat is the nutrient with the highest caloric density, that is, while carbohydrates and proteins contain 4 calories per gram, fats contain 9 calories, so we must pay attention to their consumption.

-You should never eliminate this macronutrient from your diet, but it is undoubtedly the one that should have the most attention, since a small slip in the consumption of lipids, easily leads to a large caloric increase.
+You should never eliminate this macronutrient from your diet, but it is undoubtedly the one that you should pay the most attention to, since a small slip in lipid consumption easily leads to a large caloric increase.

 How much fat should I consume?

 Between 45kg to 69kg body weight = 45 to 50 grams of fat per day

 Between 70kg to 90kg of body weight = 50 to 55 grams of fat per day